About the Environment On Board the Aircraft

 Conditions not suitable for air travel

-Customers may not board in cases where the special environment in the aircraft cabin may affect their physical condition and symptoms, and those with an infectious disease that is likely be contagious for other customers.
+Customers may not board in cases where the special environment in the aircraft cabin may affect their physical condition and symptoms, and those with an infectious disease or suspected that is likely be contagious for other customers.

 While air travel is not suitable for such customers, they may be able to fly if their attending physician has properly certified them for boarding.
 For details, please check the supporting medical certificate and consent forms that need to be declared in advance.
 After checking the medical certificate and reference materials, and consulting with your attending physician, please contact the nearest JAL branch or business office, or the inquiry field within "Information and consultations about boarding" of the JAL Priority Guest Center.